myun/PersonalProject/README.md

 ![Example of recipe recommendation page.](static/images/demo/recommendation_page.jpeg)

 On the individual recipe pages, users are able to rate, save, and annotate the recipe through a user-friendly interface.
+The page includes stars for user rating input and for displaying recipe ratings.

 ![Example of recipe page.](static/images/demo/recipe.jpeg)

-Additional recipes can be accessed through the "Browse Recipes" page.
+Now, what if a user wants to view more recipes than what is recommended to them?
+Additional recipes can always be accessed through the "Browse Recipes" page.
+There, he or she can search through the whole database of recipes.

 Edibles is written using Python, SQLite, SQLAlchemy, Flask, Jinja, and HTML, CSS and Javascript.
-One of the most challenging parts of the project, in addition to the recipe recommendation algorithm, was figuring out how to create stars for user rating input and for displaying recipe ratings.
-This was ultimately accomplished through custom CSS and HTML.